caefleury/pibiti-simulacoes/quality_images.md

 3. Navigate to the “Display Settings” options.
 4. Turn “Shadows” and “Ambient Occlusion” on.
 5. Navigate to the “Materials” options.
 6. Navigate to the “Render” options
 7. Duplicate a material so you can modify the settings.
    Here I duplicated and modified the “AOChalky” material.
 8. Select the tachyon ray tracing option.
-9. Resize the display window using the console because you can make it bigger than the size of your screen this way.
+9. Resize the display window using the console because you can make it bigger than the size of your screen this way - display resize 3840 2160.
    This may cause the view window to go blank.
-Don’t panic that’s fine.
+   Don't panic that's fine.
 Render using the tachyon setting.
 This may take some time.
 10. Save the visualization state for future renders.

+Load visualization state saves the current visualization

+## Representations

+1. Drawing Method: CPK
+2. Sphere schale: 1.4
+3. Sphere resolution: 100
+4. Bond radius: 0.9
+5. Bond resolution: 100

+para as imagens das folhas para a parte da introdução, foi utilizado os arquivos de termalização.lammpstrj, pois os arquivos .xyz estavam com problemas de formatação.

+-fullshade -auto_skylight 0.7 -aasamples 12 %s -format PNG -res 6000 4000 -o %s.png

+x_axis = 4
+y_axis = 1